TunedMystic/gingersnap/assets/posts/go-working-with-time.md

 ---
-title: "Handling Dates and Times in SQL: A Practical Guide"
+title: "Working with Time in Golang: A Comprehensive Guide"
-heading: Dates and Times in SQL
+heading: Working with Time in Go
-slug: sql-dates-and-times
+slug: golang-working-with-time
-description: Learn how to work with dates and times in SQL.
-This guide shows you the basic steps to manage and query time-based data in your database.
+description: This detailed guide covers the core functions and best practices to effectively manage and manipulate time-based data in your Golang applications.

-category: SQL
+category: Go
-image_url: /media/sql-dates-and-times.webp
+image_url: /media/go-time.webp
-image_alt: Dates and Times in SQL
+image_alt: Working with Time in Go

-pubdate: 2023-01-13
+pubdate: 2022-12-23
-updated: 2023-04-23
 ---

 ## Getting started